phalcon-orphanage/docs/en/reference/models.rst

     if you want that a user can insert/update every column in the model, even if those fields are not in the submitted form.

-You can set an additional parameter to save to set a whitelist of fields that only must taken into account when doing the mass assignment:
+You can set an additional parameter in 'save' to set a whitelist of fields that only must taken into account when doing the mass assignment:

 .. code-block:: php